Jimmie Vaughan

 jv2

 Jimmie Vaughan is one of our all time favorite guitar players.
-For us he defines the style of Texas blues with his passion for style, tone, timing, haircut, rythm, everything!
+For us he defines the style of Texas blues with his passion for style, tone, timing, haircut, rhythm, everything!
 His music and unique playing style is recognized by a growing audience who has gotten tired of all the new fast playing blues rockers.
 You’ve heard many of those who plays fast and loud, have learned all the licks but just throw them around with no sense for timing.
 For Jimmie it’s all about less is more.
 A lot of great musicians have invited him to play on their albums and concerts.
 You owe yourself to listen to Jimmie’s guitar on John Lee Hooker’s Boom Boom on the album with the same name from 1992.
 Texas blues guitar meets Chicago blues at its very best.

 His signature tone is recognizable in just a few notes.
 It is not just what you play, but what you don’t play.
 There are similarities to the style of T-Bone Walker where you need to stay away from hard bending, intense shaking, long notes, funky chords and jazz scales.
 Stick to the basics.
 Never try to sound like anyone else, just do what you’re supposed to do.